DEMAND-DRIVEN SUPPLY CHAIN MANAGEMENT

 How to transform the performance of your supply chain and become truly demand-driven

-Today the vast majority of fast moving consumer goods, life-science and other manufacturing and distribution supply chains are being managed using a wholly ineffective supply chain planning process through very expensive Enterprise Requirements Planning / Material Requirements Planning (MRP) or Advanced Planning software systems.
+Today the vast majority of fast moving consumer goods, life-science and other manufacturing and distribution supply chains are being managed using a wholly ineffective process through very expensive Enterprise Requirements Planning / Materials Requirements Planning or Advanced Planning software systems.

 That process uses forecasts of future demand to tell suppliers and factories what, when and how much to supply, make and move but, because

 the forecasts are always wrong the wrong quantities are sourced / made / shipped to the wrong places so stock levels are very poorly balanced and customers don’t get the service they want.